AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags-video-assets.md

 >[!NOTE]
 >
 >Manual tags are assigned a confidence of 100% (maximum confidence).
-Therefore, if there are images with manual tags that match the search query, they are displayed before smart tags matching the search query.
+Therefore, if there are video assets with manual tags that match the search query, they are displayed before smart tags matching the search query.

 ## Limitations {#video-smart-tagging-limitations}